shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 ## Quotient Filter
 ![QuotientFilter.jpg]({{ site.baseurl }}/images/QuotientFilter.jpg "qf")
 QF, like Bloom filter, doesn't produce false negative errors.
 In other words, If the item doesn't exist in QF, we are certain that the item doesn't exist in the original set.
 However, QF can produce false positive errors.
 For items having the same hash values, QF mistakenly report all of them exists if only one exists in the filter.
 The above figure describes the insertion algorithm in the QF.
-First, the filter splits the hash-bits into two components: quotient and the remaining part.
+First, the filter splits the hash-bits into two components: quotient and remaining parts.
 Quotient Part is used to determine the target slot.
 The remaining is inserted into the target slot.

 Insertion Algorithm uses a variant of linear probing to resolve collisions.
 If we are trying to insert item to occupied slots, linear probing uses the next vacant slot.
 Linear probing is very simple, and have good data locality, but It works well only when the load factor is low([reference](https://en.wikipedia.org/wiki/Linear_probing#Analysis)).
 In Space tight conditions, long contagious occupied slots(runs) decreases the performance of both inserting and query items.
 QF overcomes linear probing shortcoming by two changes.
-First, It keep items in the run in sorted order.
-Second, It uses meta data to determine the start and the end of the runs.
-QF uses 3 metadata bits per slot .
-While, RSQF only uses 2.125 metadata bits per slot and it is also have better data locality.
+First, it keeps items in the run in sorted order.
+Second, it uses meta data to determine the start and the end of the runs.
+QF uses 3 metadata bits per slot while RSQF only uses 2.125 metadata bits per slot yet it is has better data locality.

 ## Counting Quotient Filter

-Cqf uses the same insertion strategy as RSQF; however, It allows counting the number of instances inserted.
+CQF uses the same insertion strategy as RSQF; however, It allows counting the number of instances inserted.
 If the item inserted more than once, enough slots immediately following that element’s remainder are used to encode for its count.

 ## Counting Quotient Filter Advantages
-1. Quotient Family has better data locality than bloom filter.
+1. CQF has better data locality than bloom filter.
 Items are saved in one place.
-Therefore, Quotient sketches are efficient when stored in main memory since it produces fewer cache misses than bloom filter.
-Quotient sketches also perform well when stored on SSD disk.
+Therefore, CQF are efficient when stored in main memory since it produces fewer cache misses than bloom filter.
+CQF also perform well when stored on SSD disk.
-2. Quotient Sketches can be merged easily, like merging sorted lists.
-Although bloom filters can be merged easily by using OR operation, Only same sized filters can be merged.
-In case of Quotient Sketches, We can merge sketches of different sizes.
+2. CQF can be merged easily, like merging sorted lists.
+Bloom filters can be merged easily as well by using OR operation but only if they have the same size.
+In case of CQF, we can merge filters of different sizes.
-3. Sketches resizing is possible but under certain conditions.
+3. CQF resizing is possible in streaming fashion.
 4. CQF uses variable size counters.
 So, It is suitable for counting data following ([zipifan distribution](https://en.wikipedia.org/wiki/Zipf%27s_law)) where most the items occur one or two times.